ARonneburg/code-contrast/self_hosting/README.md

 ## Prerequisities
 - Install plugin for your IDE: [JetBrains](https://plugins.jetbrains.com/plugin/20647-refact-ai) or [VSCode](https://marketplace.visualstudio.com/items?itemName=smallcloud.codify)
-- TODO: Login and choose SELF-HOSTED plan for your account
+- Login or sign in to your account
 - Large Language Models require a lot of computing resources and memory.
   We strongly recommend use this server with **Nvidia GPU with at least 4Gb VRAM**.
   Another option is to use it with CPU, but it's quite slow and unusable in practice yet.